Fu-Jie/openwebui-chat-client/README.md

 ---

-## Troubleshooting
+## 🛠️ Troubleshooting

 - **Authentication Errors**: Ensure your bearer token is valid.
-- **Model Not Found**: Check model IDs are correct (e.g., "gpt-4.1", "gemini-2.5-flash").
+- **Model Not Found**: Check model IDs are correct (e.g., `"gpt-4.1"`, `"gemini-2.5-flash"`).
 - **File Upload Issues**: Ensure file paths exist and permissions are correct.
 - **Web UI Not Updating**: Refresh the page or check server logs for errors.
+- **Image Not Displayed**: If you use relative paths for screenshots, make sure the images exist in the correct directory in your repository (e.g. `./examples/images/`).

 ---

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/Fu-Jie/openwebui-chat-client/issues).
+Feel free to check the [issues page](https://github.com/Fu-Jie/openwebui-chat-client/issues) or submit a pull request.

+---

 ## 📄 License

-This project is licensed under the GNU General Public License v3.0 (GPLv3).
+This project is licensed under the **GNU General Public License v3.0 (GPLv3)**.
 See the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.html) file for more details.

 ---